czetsuya/pse-stockquote-generator/README.md

 # Philippine Stock Exchange Daily Stock Quote Generator

-A utility library that converts Philippine Stock Exchange daily stock quote pdf file into csv format that can be consume by Amibroker and other 3rd party graphing software.
+A utility application that converts Philippine Stock Exchange daily stock quote pdf file into csv format that can be consume by Amibroker and other 3rd party graphing software.

 ## Usage